Cindy explains while Randy chases MyrtleFaux Pas

 Cat: Criminy!
 Three of my lives flashed before my eyes!

-Paper-Thin Disguise: Arthur dons one of these when one of his new human owners tries to ride him, he panics, and she ends up colliding with a covered bridge.
+- Paper-Thin Disguise: Arthur dons a hat and funny glasses after a misadventure involving one of his new human owners and a covered bridge.

 Kira: It's amazing you lived so long to be so trusting!

 - Selective Obliviousness: Randy's innocence about sex.
 At first he seems completely ignorant about the facts of life.
 Then he seems actively resistant to learning.
 But ultimately it is revealed that Randy does know about "the birds and the bees," but all of his knowledge comes from human entertainment, so he's not so much "completely ignorant" as "completely wrong."